danpaquette/danpaquette.github.io/src/jekyll/_posts/2018-07-01-build-your-brand-first-then-build-your-website.md

 ### Take the Pain Out of Branding

-Agency's can be sharks; there's no doubt about it.
+Agencies can be sharks; there's no doubt about it.
 Nothing screams billable hours more than a bloated rebranding budget.
 I understand the urge to save dollars on work you can't directly tie to a KPI.
 I'll be putting out an article about how you can get the most out of agency branding work.
 In the meantime, what follows is what I need to get started on your website.